twallet/habitus/docs/LIFECYCLE.md

 **Characteristics:**

 - **`date`:** Required date in YYYY-MM-DD format (must be today or in the future)
-- **Reminder creation:** One reminder is created for each schedule time on the specified date
+- **Reminder creation:** Only the earliest reminder is created initially.
+Subsequent reminders are created sequentially as previous reminders go pending or are answered.
-- **No recurrence:** When a one-time reminder is answered, no new reminder is created
+- **Sequential creation:** When a reminder goes from `Upcoming` to `Pending` or is answered, the next reminder (if available) is automatically created
+- **Automatic archiving:** When the last reminder is answered, the tracking is automatically archived

 **Example:**

 - Frequency: `{ type: "one-time", date: "2024-12-25" }`
 - Times: `09:00`, `18:00`
-- Result: Two reminders created, one at 09:00 and one at 18:00 on December 25, 2024
+- Result: Initially, only the 09:00 reminder is created.
+When it goes pending or is answered, the 18:00 reminder is created.
+When the 18:00 reminder is answered, the tracking is automatically archived.

 **Conversion:**